deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 Reluctantly they let her go, though she had obviously recovered most of her balance and focus.
 She only touched the door frame lightly on the way out.

-"So uh… when are we heading for a station with a relay?"
+"So uh... when are we heading for a station with a relay?"
 Xiù asked.

 The door and deck both being sized to admit a Guvnurag, they had no trouble walking side by side towards the flight deck, but it was still just narrow enough for her to be acutely aware of him walking beside her, and that awareness was engendering some acutely hormonal feelings.
 If he was at all conscious of the effect he was having, though, he didn't show it.